Kintyre/ksconf/docs/source/dyn/cli.rst

                             provided, the output is written to standard output.
       -u, --update          Assume that the REST entities already exist.
 By default output assumes stanzas are being created.
-                            (This is an unfortunate quark of the configs REST API) -D, --delete          Remove existing REST entities.
+      -D, --delete          Remove existing REST entities.
 This is a destructive operation.
 In this mode, stanzas attributes are unnecessary and ignored.
 NOTE: This works for 'local'